 Some of the most common surgical mistakes linked to spinal cord injuries include:

 When these errors occur, the impact can be life-changing.
-An experienced medical malpractice attorney can work with medical experts to evaluate whether negligence was involved.
+An experienced spinal cord injury attorney can work with medical experts to evaluate whether negligence was involved and whether the standard of care was breached.

 The Lifelong Impact of Spinal Cord Injuries